 If you’re travelling Thailand with kids, and especially if you’re travelling to Thailand with toddlers, the thought of another airport and flight may be off-putting.
 You may also consider the overnight train South to Surat Thani and then catching connecting boat or bus to your chosen beach.
 But if this is your first intrepid trip as a young family, this may feel a bit much.
 Plus there are so many things to do in Thailand for kids, it can all seem a bit overwhelming, wanting to just do everything.

-Our ten day Thailand itinerary with young kids involves no internal flights, no long, overnight trains AND you get to experience the best elements of the country; city (Bangkok), jungle (near Chanthaburi) and beach (Koh Chang).
+Our ten day family itinerary for Thailand involves no internal flights, no long, overnight trains AND you get to experience the best elements of the country; city (Bangkok), jungle (near Chanthaburi) and beach (Koh Chang).

 Our top 10 tips for travelling Thailand with kids

 - Don’t try and fit too much into one day.
 The heat at bustle can be too much of a sensory overload.
 It’s best to plan your main activity early in the day.
 Not only will you beat the heat, but you’ll also beat the crowds.

 - Keep everyone hydrated, but don’t drink the tap water.
 Only drink filtered water and avoid ice cubes in your drinks.
 Coconuts sold at street stalls are a great way to hydrate.

 - Leave the buggy at home and instead use a carrier for young kids.